Topic Addresses

 Topic Domains

 Each application domain can have one or more topic domains.
 The topic domain can include one or more topic address levels.
-It's best practice for each application domain to have unique topic domains.
-The topic domains should represent the top levels of your topic hierarchy for events within the application domain.
-You can require new events to use topic addresses that starts with one of the a topic domains of the application domain .
+It's best practice for each application domain to have unique topic domains that represent the top levels of your topic hierarchy for events within the application domain.
+You can require new events to use topic addresses that start with one of the a topic domains of the application domain .

 Using Variables in Topic Domains and Topic Addresses

 When you add a topic domain to an application domain or a topic address to an event, each level can be specified by a literal value or by a variable.
 A variable is a placeholder that is replaced with a concrete value by the publishing application at runtime.
-You can use a literal value when you want a topic address level to be the same for all instances of an event.
-You must use a variable when you want the topic level to classify an event by a value specific to the event instance.
-For example, if an event is generated when someone scans a barcode, a variable for the location of the scanner could be one level of the topic address.
-When a barcode is scanned and an application generates an event instance, the variable in the topic address is replaced with the actual location of the scanner in the topic of the event instance.
-Other applications can then subscribe only to event instances for scanners in that location and you can track events related to specific locations.
+Use a literal value when you want a topic address level to be the same for all instances of an event.
+You use a variable when you want the topic level to classify an event by a value specific to the event instance.
+For example, if an event is generated when a flight departs, a variable for the flight number could be one level of the topic address.
+When an application generates an event instance for a flight departure, the variable in the topic address is replaced with the flight number in the topic of the event instance.
+Other applications can then subscribe only to event instances for specific flights.

 Variables can be unbounded or you can limit a variable to a list of options using enumerations.
 Enumerations are a type of topic address level variable that define a bounded list of acceptable values.
 If you use an enumeration for a variable, only values that are part of the enumeration can replace the variable in the topic at runtime.
 For example, if an event instance could occur in any of six possible locations and you want the topic to include the location, you could create an enumeration that includes the six options.
 For more information, see Enumerations.